-Online registration is encouraged for all continuing education courses.
+Online registration is encouraged for all continuing education courses, except for defensive driving.

 The steps for registering using a credit or debit card for payment are as follows:

-- 1. Go to the website: www.southwesterncc.edu - Look under the Workforce Continuing Education block in green on the right side of the page - 3.
+- 1. Go to the website: www.southwesterncc.edu - 2.
+Look under the Workforce Continuing Education block in green on the right side of the page - 3.
 Click Online Registration - 4.
-Do not type in the blanks, or you might limit your search and not find what you are looking for - 5.
+Type in class keyword - 5.
 Click Submit (this will present you with a list of classes to peruse) - 6.
 Check the box(es) next to the class(es) you want - 7.
 Scroll to the bottom of the page and click Submit - 8.
 Answer questions and click Submit - 9.
 Follow steps through payment options